 Jemima Hodkinson

-Jemima is Advisor in the Private Sector and Capital Markets Department at FCDO.
-Previously she was Head of International Cyber Security Programme at FCDP and, before that, she led the Prosperity Programme, part of the Digital Access Programme, the UK Government’s flagship “digital for development” programme.
-Jemima has been a civil servant since 2015, in roles including civil service efficiency & reform (Cabinet Office), economic diplomacy (Foreign and Commonwealth Office), and trade policy (Department for International Trade).
-Before joining the civil service, Jemima achieved an MA in Natural Sciences and spend two years working in biomedical research funding at the Wellcome Trust.
+Jemima is Senior Advisor in the Private Sector and Capital Markets Department at FCDO.
+She has ten years’ experience in the UK Government across roles including civil service efficiency & reform (Cabinet Office), economic diplomacy (Foreign and Commonwealth Office), and trade policy (Department for International Trade).
+Before joining the civil service, Jemima worked on global health funding at the Wellcome Trust.
+She has an MA in Natural Sciences from the University of Cambridge.